Iiridayn/textarea-sync/README.md

 transcript for clarity; it cuts off suddenly due to reaching the maximum chat length.
 It gave enough information; I didn't want to fiddle w/the frontend, and it picked an adequate option.

+Also of note, the first 2 of those 4 hours were spent diagnosing websocket issues and in initial preparation.
+I started with some other code samples from AI and blogs about watching a file in Python, and had changed direction from a standard socket server to websockets.
+Much of that time was diagnosing that I couldn't connect directly to an unsecured websocket on localhost from a page environment, and in fact needed the three code file architecture noted above.
+AI was not very helpful in identifying the issue alone, but it was helpful coming up with some quick tests I could run when prompted.
+The provided transcript starts from the point those issues were resolved, I had a clear architectural direction, and had learned a bit more about the Python Observable library via documentation, blogs, and some simple tests.